somewherecosmic/somewherecosmic/README.md

+# DCU Computer Science Graduate
-# 2023 CompSci Graduate from DCU | Aspiring Software Engineer 🔮
+## Aspiring Software Engineer 🔮

 <!--
 **somewherecosmic/somewherecosmic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.